ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

   5. **L6** : level 6 in the hierarchy.
 12. **Food status fields** : these columns describe the status of the food sample (empty environmental samples).
 They are inferred from what is known (from the original paper, from information provided by the contributor) on a sample^[5]

-^[5]: in the future we may add info on intrinsic factors (pH, aW) or extrinsic factors (temperature used during storage/ripening, atmosphere); however, this information is (alas!) often missing and may need to be inferred by knowledge on the process; as an alternative one may add facets from FoodEx2, see table 22 and 25 of the document.
-However, this may be difficult because sample description in published studies is often incomplete.

   1. **nature** : **Raw** (raw material or ingredient), **Intermediate** , **Finished** (including the products during storage).
 Shorthands: r, i, f; 0 for environmental samples or when this information is not available.
   2. **process** : **None** (raw materials and foods other than those covered by the other options); **Mild** (foods with no physical lethal treatment; includes foods with added preservatives, mild heat treatments and fermentation); **Type2** (foods submitted at least to a lethal treatment resulting potentially in a 6D decrease in _L. monocytogenes_, but whose treatment is lower than that of type 1 foods; in these foods the heat treatment is between 70°C for 2 min and 90°C for 10 min); **Type1** (foods submitted at least to a lethal treatment resulting potentially in a 6D decrease in _C. botulinum_ type E spores, approximately 90°C for 10 min or equivalent)^[6].
 Shorthands: n, m, 2, 1; 0 for environmental samples or when this information is not available.
   3. **spoilage**^[includes foods at the end of shelf life, even if they do not show clear spoilage.]:**NA** (no information available), **Unspoiled** (all fresh or processed, non-spoiled foods, u); **Fermented** (all unspoiled fermented foods, f), **Spoiled** (all non-fermented foods which are spoiled or are at the end of shelf-life, b), **Fermented+spoiled** (fermented foods which are also spoiled or at the end of shelf-life, b).
 0 is used for environmental samples or when this information is not available.

-  ^[6]: this is applicable to ready to eat foods.
-Both type1 and type2 may include fermented foods which have been submitted to a heat treatment ACMSF, 2007.
-Report on safe cooking of burgers.Retrieved from http://www.food.gov. uk/multimedia/pdfs/acmsfburgers0807.pdf.

 13. **target1** : the gene used as a target
 14. **target2** : the region used as a target
 15. **links to NCBI SRA database**: